OpenOmics/cell-seek/docs/index.md

   </a>

   <p>
     This is the home of the pipeline, cell-seek.
-Its long-term goals: to accurately process and analyze single cell data no pipeline before!
+Its long-term goals: to accurately process and analyze single cell data like no pipeline before!
   </p>

 </div>

 ## Overview
 Welcome to cell-seek's documentation!
-This guide is the main source of documentation for users that are getting started with the [long pipeline name](https://github.com/OpenOmics/cell-seek/).
+This guide is the main source of documentation for users that are getting started with [cell-seek](https://github.com/OpenOmics/cell-seek/).

 The **`./cell-seek`** pipeline is composed several inter-related sub commands to setup and run the pipeline across different systems.
 Each of the available sub commands perform different functions: